-- A minimum of 24 credits shall be selected in at least three fields from among the following Latin American content courses: Art 92, History of Latin American Art (2 credits); Geography 101, Middle America (2 credits); Geography 129, South America (3 credits); History 121, Colonial Latin America (2 or 3 credits); History 122, Recent Latin America (2 or 3 credits); History 124, Independent Mexico (2 or 3 credits); Political Science 163 and 164, Government and Politics of Latin America (each 3 credits); Spanish 132, Latin American Civilization (3 credits); Spanish 142, Survey of Spanish American Literature (2 or 3 credits); Latin American Studies 199, Special Work (1 to 3 credits). - 2.
+- A minimum of 24 credits shall be selected in at least three fields from among the following Latin American content courses: Art 192 (History of Latin American Art); Geography 101 (Middle America); Geography 129 (South America); History 121 (Colonial Latin America); History 122 (Recent Latin America); History 124 (Independent Mexico); Political Science 163 and 164 (Government and Politics of Latin America); Spanish 132 (Latin American Civilization); Spanish 142 (Survey of Spanish American Literature); Latin American Studies 199 (Special Work-1 to 3 credits). - 2.
 The remaining credits shall be in related, non-language courses chosen in consultation with the Latin American Studies adviser. - 3.
-In addition, four semesters of college Spanish beyond the first year level are required and may include Spanish 132 and 142.

-B. A minor in Latin American Studies consists of 24 credits, at least 16 of which shall be selected from content courses and the remainder in related, non-language courses chosen in consultation with the Latin American adviser.
+In addition, four semesters of college Spanish beyond the first year level are required and may include Spanish 132 and 142. - B. A minor in Latin American Studies consists of 24 credits, at least 16 of which shall be selected from content courses and the remainder in related, nonlanguage courses chosen in consultation with the Latin American adviser.